simonevaccari/cwl-eoap/docs/index.md

 # The Application Package and CWL as a solution for Earth Observation portability

 The Application Package is a document that describes the data processing application by providing information about the parameters, software item, executable, dependencies and metadata.
-This file document ensures that the application is fully portable among all supporting processing scenarios and supports automatic deployment in a Machine — To — Machine (M2M) scenario.
+This file document ensures that the application is fully portable among all supporting processing scenarios and supports automatic deployment in a Machine-To-Machine (M2M) scenario.

 Most importantly, the Application Package information model allows the deployment of the application as an OGC API — Processes (OGC 18-062) compliant web service.

 The Application Package includes the following information: